 Owner & founder Bill Lark re-invigorated an industry lost to over-regulation and zeal over a century before and, before too long, others followed.
-The tight-knit community of distillers that populate the island state include some big names, and seriously expensive drops, as demand has sky-rocketed in the past few years.
+The tight-knit community of distillers that populate the island state includes some big names, and seriously expensive drops, as demand has sky-rocketed in the past few years.

 Sullivan’s Cove French Oak

 Arguably the drop that triggered the recent influx of international interest in Australian whisky, this beautiful single malt was named the best in the world three years ago, and has been almost impossible to get a hold of ever since.
 While bottles from the original cask that won were sadly all gone by the time the award was bestowed to the distillery (though a few are probably still floating out there, valued in the thousands), you can get a single bottle of the current release for $450, if you’re lucky.

 While the label bears no age statement, the liquid inside is 12 to 14 years old and boats a big, fat, chewy single malt full of rich toffee and molasses, not dissimilar to a Demerara rum.

 Every Wednesday, the distillery releases a small handful of bottles to the public (literally less than 10), which can be purchased by being one of the first to click on a link provided in an email that gets sent to their subscribers.
 You can subscribe online below – best of luck!
 Is it the best whiskey Australia has to offer?
 It’s certainly up there.

 Nose: Full rich dark chocolate with cinnamon, orange peel, hazelnut, and licorice mint.